Dreaming381/Latios-Framework-Documentation/Kinemation Animation and Rendering/README.md

 changes or hacks.
 Or you can react to existing visibility information for gameplay purposes.
 You can even mimic what Kinemation does and reserve some heavy compute shader dispatches for only the entities that will be rendered.
+Kinemation even includes APIs to help you manage your own graphics buffers for custom visual effects.

 Kinemation’s culling algorithm is also much more aggressive, using an ECS-based filtering order that removes many computationally expensive checks early in the